-Camber comments, “Literally, we are neophytes, pipsqueaks in a land of giants.
+Our high school group recognizes that we are neophytes, pipsqueaks in a land of giants.
 We know this chart is idiosyncratic, yet we also know that it is unprecedented and it has never been critically reviewed by the experts.
 We have asked many, many scholars who know these things inside and out.
 When they see the chart, even if it has naively egregious mistakes, they fall silent.
-That’s when I began to think that there is more truth than fiction within these numbers.”
+That’s when we begin to think that there is more truth than fiction within these numbers.

 There have been many studies that have focused on the inherent nihilism within big bang cosmology.
 Some claim that it is destroying cultures and that is endemic to humanity’s existential angst that have us all feeling that our world is spinning apart.

-Two of the prime movers of the big bang cosmology are Stephen Hawking and Alan Guth.
+Yes, the two prime movers of the big bang cosmology are Stephen Hawking and Alan Guth.

-The big bang and its inflation of Stephen Hawking and Alan Guth have no numbers.
-Neither is a strong predictive model.
-Base-2 notation is the antithesis; it is all numbers and profoundly predictive.
-The charge in these emails to the two distinguished scientists begins, “Big Bang cosmology is not necessary; the needed inflation is defined within the base-2 expansion from the Planck scale to the Age of the Universe.”
+The big bang and its inflation of Stephen Hawking and Alan Guth have no numbers for the first sdixty-four notations.
+Their model is not a strong predictive model.
+The power of 2 is the antithesis; it is all numbers; it is profoundly predictive.
+The charge in these emails to the two distinguished scientists begins, “Big Bang cosmology is not necessary; the needed inflation is defined within the doublings from the Planck scale to the Age of the Universe.”
 3

-Although all the numbers can be readily tracked across all 200+ columns within the 34-page chart, interpreting those numbers is still very early-stage work and to get help with that analysis, this group has gone right to the top of the big bang industry and to many of the big bang’s strongest advocates and true believers.
+Although all the numbers can be readily tracked across all 202 columns within the 34-page chart, interpreting those numbers is still very early-stage work and to get help with that analysis, we have gone right to the top of the big bang industry and to many of the big bang’s strongest advocates and true believers.

-Camber concludes, “Base-2 expansion has more than enough inflation of length, mass, and charge to engulf the imagined effects of a big bang.
-Though it all happens so quickly, I see how it could be easily confused with a bang.
-It’s more like a quiet expansion.
-Unfortunately our two prime movers and the industry have too much invested in a big bang cosmology.
+This simple model has more than enough inflation of length, mass, and charge to engulf the imagined effects of a big bang.
+Though the expansion within a second from the first notation to the 144th notation happens quickly and could be easily confused with a bang, it’s more like a quiet expansion.
+Unfortunately the prime movers and this industry have too much invested in a big bang cosmology.
 It is not a “good” theory.
-Stephen Hawking and Alan Guth (MIT), should look at the base-2 model with an open mind and be prepared to abandon big bang cosmology and the inherent nihilism within it.
-The base-2 model appears to be a more-comprehensive alternative.
-And, more than anybody else, they know their big bang theory and its inflationary model are incomplete.”
+Stephen Hawking and Alan Guth (MIT), should look at this simple model with an open mind and be prepared to abandon big bang cosmology and the inherent nihilism within it.
+This simple model appears to be a more-comprehensive alternative.
+And, more than anybody else, they know their big bang theory and its inflationary model are incomplete.

 In 2011 the first outline for a possible alternative was unwittingly mounted within a geometry class in a New Orleans high school using base-2 notation.
 The first 67 notations were so small, several scientists told the group that the numbers were meaningless.
 Undaunted, it appeared that the work of many scholars could be applied.
 There was the work of Robert Langlands, scalar field theory, point-free geometry, the bifurcation theory (Mitchel Feigenbaum), cellular automaton, cubic close packing, and so much more.
 Their work progressed.

 Those first 67 notations have taken on special meaning and possibility.
-Camber suggests that those notations are shared by everything in the universe and account for isotropy and homogeneity.
-Even more speculatively, he adds, “Within those first 67 notations we may even find relations that define the dimensionless constants as well as the structure of dark matter and dark energy.”
+Those notations are shared by everything in the universe and would account for the isotropy and homogeneity of our universe.
+Even more speculatively, within those first 67 notations are relations (ratios) that define the dimensionless constants as well as the structure of dark matter and dark energy.

 2 The big bang cosmology starts with Planck Temperature and totally ignores the other Planck base units.
 There is no progression and no ordering system, just a superluminal event with no analogue to anything else within science or history.